Subsidised fixed-term Gym Memberships

 Any patient with a cancer diagnosis

-If you are new to exercise, or have not been taking part in any form of exercise for a while due to your cancer treatment, you might want to consider starting with one of the general exercise activities first, for example Back on Track in Felixstowe.
+If you are new to exercise, or have not been taking part in any form of exercise for a while due to your cancer treatment, you might want to consider starting with one of the general exercise activities first.
+Please follow this link to our local exercise classes.

 What is the aim of the Gym membership?